danidiaz/red-black-record/README.md

 For standalone functions, it’s the order in which the type variables appear in the `forall`.

-### What's the deal with all those -I suffixed functions?
+### What's the deal with all those -I suffixed versions of functions?

 This library aims to provide [HKD](http://reasonablypolymorphic.com/blog/higher-kinded-data/)-like